-We measure certain assets, including our goodwill and intangible assets at a fair value on a nonrecurring basis.
+We measure certain assets, including our goodwill and intangible assets, at a fair value on a nonrecurring basis.
 These assets are recognized at fair value when they are deemed to be other-than-temporarily impaired.
-During the three months ended March 31, 2010, we did not recognize any other-than-temporary impairments on those assets required to be measured at fair value on a nonrecurring basis.
+Such fair value calculations are based on significant unobservable inputs (Level 3) in accordance with the fair value hierarchy.
+During the six months ended June 30, 2010, we recorded a goodwill impairment charge of \$4.4 million.
+We did not recognize any other impairments on those assets required to be measured at fair value on a nonrecurring basis.